henrikdvn/CRSocket/paper/paper.md

 ## The CRSocket class

-The CrSocket class is used by controller and responder client apps to establish communication channels, exchange CREvent objects, and monitor communication states.
+The CRSocket class is used by controller and responder client apps to establish communication channels, exchange CREvent objects, and monitor communication states.
 CRSocket objects are instantiated with a client role which can be either "controller" or “responder" and a CRConfig object which, among other things, contains an application id that identifies a controller/responder web app pair.

 The first time a CRSocket object is instantiated, it is assigned a server-generated client id.
 This id is associated with the current combination of application id / client role within the current engine.
 It is saved in the engine's localStorage object and can be reused in subsequent instantiations to establish communication channels between active CRSocket objects in all major browser engines.

-The CRSocket is implemented as a state machine, with well defined set of states and state transitions.
+The CRSocket is implemented as a state machine, with a well-defined set of states and state transitions.
 Event reception and state changes are communicated by means of standard JavaScript event APIs.

 ## The CREvent class

-This class, with mirroring implementations in JavaScript and PHP, represents events that can be transmitted between controller and responder CrSocket objects.
+This class, with mirroring implementations in JavaScript and PHP, represents events that can be transmitted between controller and responder CRSocket objects.
 These events may contain any number of text-convertible parameters.
 They also contain flags related to buffering, logging, and server-side interception.

 ## Server resources